Open post

 • Cowboy Poetry Train, which is held every October.

-• The Great Pumpkin Patch Express during the fall, where kids can trick-or-treat and ride the train to the pumpkin patch to pick out the best jack-o-lantern material
+• The Great Pumpkin Patch Express during the fall allows kids to trick-or-treat and ride the train to the pumpkin patch to pick out the best jack-o-lanterns.

 • The Polar Express Train Ride takes families on an exciting trip to the North Pole.